 My multiracial self

 I’m multiracial.
 On my mother’s side, I’m Finnish and Estonian; on my father’s side, Chinese.
-And yet I’ve rarely, if ever, discussed or treated this subject in my fiction.
+Yet I’ve rarely, if ever, discussed or treated this subject in my fiction.
 There are a lot of reasons for this.
-Partially it’s because I don’t want to be pigeonholed as a writer whose work is grounded in questions of ethnic identity, which unfortunately tends to be the case for any novelist who explicitly addresses the topic, especially early in his or her career.
+In part, it’s because when I started out, I didn’t want to be pigeonholed as a writer whose work is grounded in questions of ethnic identity, which unfortunately tends to be the case for any novelist who explicitly addresses the topic early in his or her career.
 We’re all tempted to read novels, especially those with clear autobiographical elements, as veiled works of confession, and this tends to restrict the subjects that a writer can credibly engage, at least once certain labels are attached.
-As a result, my novels are almost absurdly nonautobiographical, and although they express a great deal of my personality, you have to read between the lines to see it.
-In this regard, my model is a writer like Kazuo Ishiguro, who has written extensively about his own heritage, as a Japanese-born British novelist, but has also brilliantly explored a wide range of subjects that have little to do with easy notions of authorial identity.
+As a result, my three novels are almost absurdly nonautobiographical, and although they express important aspects of my personality, you have to read between the lines to see it.
+My model is a writer like Kazuo Ishiguro, who has written extensively about his own heritage, as a Japanese-born British novelist, but has also brilliantly explored a wide range of subjects that have little to do with convenient notions of authorial identity.
 Ishiguro’s feelings on his cultural background are similar to mine:

 People are not two-thirds one thing and the remainder something else.
 Temperament, personality, or outlook don’t divide quite like that.
 The bits don’t separate clearly.
 You end up a funny homogeneous mixture.
 This is something that will become more common in the latter part of the century—people with mixed cultural backgrounds, and mixed racial backgrounds.
 That’s the way the world is going.

 But of course, as I’ve only recently begun to realize, race is central to my identity, and as a writer, I’ve been drawn repeatedly to the problem of how to reconcile the various pieces that make up my own life.
-When I stand back, I can see this in my fiction, in larger patterns that weren’t obvious at the time.
-Nearly all of my published short stories, for instance, include at least one character of Asian descent, with the notable exception of “Ernesto,” where the setting, during the Spanish Civil War, made this rather difficult.
-This wasn’t a conscious decision, at least not compared to the choice, which was fairly deliberate, to work on developing strong female characters.
+When I stand back a little, I can see this in my fiction, in larger patterns that weren’t obvious at the time.
+Most of my published short stories, for instance, include at least one character of Asian or Pacific Islander descent, with a notable exception in “Ernesto,” in which the setting, during the Spanish Civil War, made this rather difficult.
+This wasn’t a conscious decision, at least not compared to the choice—which was fairly deliberate—to work on developing strong female characters.
 Part of the reason may be that, like most writers, I tend to seize on whatever happens to be ready at hand when it comes to assembling the elements of a story.
 It may also be partially due to my awareness that interesting Asian characters are somewhat underrepresented in fiction, although this is hardly something I set out consciously to correct.
 And race is rarely a central theme of these stories: for the most part, it’s taken for granted, allowing me to focus on subjects I find more interesting, like cannibalistic octopuses.

 The real surprise, at least for me, is how subtly these issues have also been woven into my novels, which return obsessively to issues of Eastern and Western culture, although not in the ways you’d expect.
-My first, unpublished novel was set in India, with a strong thematic focus on the legacy of colonialism and imperialism, and the trilogy that began with The Icon Thief and is about to continue with City of Exiles centers on the problem of Russia, whose history, perhaps more than that of any other country, expresses the tension in what it means to be European and Asian at once.
-In short, it turns out that I’ve been writing about multiculturalism all along, but displaced into unexpected forms, which I think may be the best way of doing it.
+My first, unpublished novel was set in India, with a strong thematic focus on the legacy of colonialism and imperialism, and the trilogy that began with The Icon Thief centers on the problem of Russia, whose history, perhaps more than that of any other country, expresses the tension in what it means to be European and Asian at once.
+In short, it turns out that I’ve been writing about multiculturalism all along, but displaced into unexpected forms, which I once thought was the best way of doing it.
 If I’d tried to attack these themes directly, drawing on my own experience, I’d lose much of the objectivity that I’m convinced is key to writing good fiction.
 By finding a fictional canvas on which these issues can develop organically, I can focus on telling an interesting story and let the material do the rest.
-And the result has told me a lot more about myself, on rereading, than if I’d written about my identity in more obvious ways.
+The result has told me a lot more about myself, on rereading, than if I’d written about my identity in more obvious ways.
 Or so I once believed.
 But I’m not so sure anymore.